 Today I taught solving systems of 3 equations with 3 unknowns.
 I’ve taught this lesson numerous times over the past ten years teaching Advanced Algebra with many years like last year with 3 periods of it.
 Here’s the breakdown and how it went this year.
 Both classes of it went very well.

 1st: I talked/asked questions about solving systems of two equations by graphing and why we graph to find a solution.
-I think that it is to get a visual representation of what’s going on because it’s rarely the best option by hand.
+It gives us a good visual representation of what’s going on because graphing is rarely the best option by hand.
 We talked about how each line represents a bunch of points that make each equation true, and how the intersection of the lines is the point that makes both equations true.

 3rd: I put up a problem that had 3y or -3y in each of the equations and gave them 30 sec. to make a decision about how to solve the problem.
 (Their only previous experience was solving with two variables by substitution and elimination.)
 A few we’re thinking about adding all three equations and one student found a number(yes that quickly) to multiply the middle equation so that when they added all three equations two of the variables dropped out.